scm-manager/scm-manager/docs/en/development/permission-concept/index.md

 ### Status Quo SCMv1

-SCMMv1 's permissions](../Permissions.md) are only related to Repositories:
+SCMMv1 's permissions are only related to Repositories:

 * Users can either have the Permission READ, WRITER or OWNER
 * globally (for all repositories) or